deathemporer/dyte-app-nitin/README.md

 - Toggle between files from the File Explorer.
 - Syntax highlighting for each language HTML, CSS, Javascript.
 - Live Preview.
-- Deployed to GitHub Pages.
+- Deployment to GitHub Pages.

 ---